Heiankyo Alien: Legacy

 Many copied arcade versions of the game exist with differences in background color and sound effects.
 Taito produced a version with a light-blue background that recycled many sound effects from Head On.
 The unit's cabinet and instruction card were created specifically for the version by Taito, but it is not known whether the version was a licensed manufacture or a copy.
-Hōei Sangyō (now Banpresto) produced an arranged version called Time Alien where alien movements are much quicker (however, the game lags whenever the player tries to dig or fill up a hole).
+Hōei Sangyō (now Banpresto) produced an arranged version called Time Alien where alien movements are much quicker, but the game lags whenever the player tries to dig or fill up a hole.

 Impact

 Heiankyo Alien was an early example of a maze chase game, predating Namco's Pac-Man (1980).
 Heiankyo Alien also began a genre about digging holes and luring enemies into traps, variously called "trap 'em up" or "digging" games.
 It includes Space Panic (1980) and its clones (e.g. Apple Panic), which also feature trappable aliens, as well as Lode Runner (1983), where enemies are human guards.
 Doraemon Meikyū Daisakusen (1989) and Boomer's Adventure in ASMIK World (1989) are later examples.
 The VIC-20 cartridge game Alien appears to be a direct clone of Heiankyo Alien.